momonepal/Tipsta/README.md

 The following **optional** features are implemented:

+* [x] Users can select the number of people to split the bill with and displys total per person.
 * [x] Settings page to change the default tip percentage.
 * [ ] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)